Guohuan-Feng/guohuanfeng.github.io/content/authors/admin/_index.md

     summary: |
       Object-oriented programming (OOP) lets you specify relationships between functions and the objects that they can act on, helping you manage complexity in your code.
 This is an intermediate level course, providing an introduction to OOP, using the S3 and R6 systems.
 S3 is a great day-to-day R programming tool that simplifies some of the functions that you write.
 R6 is especially useful for industry-specific analyses, working with web APIs, and building GUIs.

-sections:
-  - block: test
-    id: section-1
-    content:
-      title: Section 1
-      subtitle: A subtitle
-      text: Add any **markdown** formatted content here - text, images, videos, galleries - and even HTML code!test
-    design:
-      # Choose how many columns the section has.
-Valid values: '1' or '2'.
-      columns: '1'
-      # Choose your content listing view - here we use the `showcase` view
-      view: showcase
-      # For the Showcase view, do you want to flip alternate rows?
-      flip_alt_rows: true

 ---

 I am a computer science student at Oakland University, focusing on advanced topics such as edge computing, data center architecture, and intelligent system optimization, where I actively contribute to innovative research and development.